 2. After getting home with your produce, thoroughly wash your hands with soap and water before handling foods, and while you’re at it, wash down the cutting boards, counters and utensils too.

 3. When preparing your meals, use one cutting board for fresh produce and a separate one for raw meat, poultry and seafood to avoid cross-contamination.
 You can even buy color-coded boards to help you remember which are for which.

 a.
-Don’t use soap or detergent to wash produce since these are not approved or labeled by the FDA for use on foods (not to mention they taste terrible).
+Don’t use soap or detergent to wash produce since these are not approved or labeled by the FDA for use on foods (not to mention they taste terrible)

 b.
 Don’t just run cold water over your produce.
-If there is a firm surface, such as on apples, potatoes or melons, rub them with your hands or scrub them with a brush.
-I prefer NOT to use sponges to wash and NOT to use a kitchen towel to dry (use paper towels instead).
+If there is a firm surface, such as on apples, potatoes or melons, rub them with your hands or scrub them with a brush. we prefer NOT to use sponges to wash and NOT to use a kitchen towel to dry (use paper towels instead).

 5. Pay particular attention to leafy items, such as lettuce and spinach because dirt and microorganisms can be trapped in the inner leaf folds during growth and handling.

 6. Vegetables like cauliflower and broccoli, which can’t be scrubbed, should be soaked for 1 to 2 minutes in cold water to remove contaminants from the nooks and crannies.

 7. Always remove the outer leaves of lettuce and spinach by removing the core (root end), then pulling leaf folds completely away from the center body and rinsing the leaves and body core thoroughly.

 8. After cutting or slicing vegetables and fruit, refrigerate until serving or eating.